sebseb7/brd2png/README.md

 Example 3:

 If you use the stop layer for text, it will be barely visible if you postioning it over areas with no copper.
-In eagle it sill looks good
+In eagle it still looks good.

 ![comp2a](https://raw.github.com/sebseb7/brd2png/master/sample/comp2a.png)
 ![comp2b](https://raw.github.com/sebseb7/brd2png/master/sample/comp2b.png)